scrtlabs/random-ibc-example/ibc-contracts-interactions/README.md

 ```

 ### Upload the contracts (Run from ibc-contracts-interactions/contract-upload)
-In another terminal, The test script will store the contracts, instantiate them, save their address to helper files, and run a test to check correctness
+In another terminal, The test script will store the contracts, instantiate them, save their address to helper files, and run a test to check correctness.
+Notice that if you want any other test besides 'just setup contracts' to pass, you'll need to wait for hermes
+to start.
+It might take a couple of minutes since 'docker compose up'
 ```bash
 cd ibc-contracts-interactions/contract-upload
 yarn test